Xona Space Systems Awarded Competitive Grant from the National Science Foundation

 About Xona Space Systems, Inc.

-Xona Space Systems is developing a new generation of high-accuracy position, navigation, and timing (PNT) solutions for intelligent systems.
-Delivered via a secure, high-power signal from low Earth orbit, the patent-pending Pulsar™ service from Xona aims to enable the next wave of connected technology.
+Xona Space Systems is developing the first ever independent high-performance satellite navigation and timing system designed to meet the needs of intelligent systems.
+Delivered via a secure, high-power signal from Xona's low Earth orbit satellites, the patent-pending Pulsar™ service aims to enable the next wave of connected technology.
 Learn more at www.xonaspace.com or follow Xona Space Systems on Twitter @XonaSpace.

 About the National Science Foundation's Small Business Programs: